Haizhoux0517/long_context_cue/ARTIFACT_MANIFEST.md

 ## 2. Canonical paper-release directories

-Only these release directories are canonical for the current paper:
+These release directories are canonical for the current paper or for reviewer-facing audits explicitly referenced in the manuscript:

 | Paper component | Canonical repository directory | Status |
 |---|---|---:|